A commercialization destination for Northwestern innovators.

 International Institute for Nanotechnology (IIN) is a global hub of and currently represents and unites over $600 million in nanotechnology research, educational programs, and supporting infrastructure.
 Collaborative partnerships exist in 23 countries, many with faculty and student exchange programs.
-Over 900 patents have resulted from IIN research; 21 companies have been successfully launched based on IIN technologies; and over 200 products and systems have been commercialized.
+Over 900 patents have resulted from IIN research; 21 companies were successfully launched based on IIN technologies; and with over 200 products and systems commercialized.
 Extensive capabilities are available to enable cutting edge research and the IIN has invested $12 million in state-of-the-art instrumentation.

 Center for Innovation in Global Health Technologies (CIGHT) recognizes the multidimensional complexity of the global healthcare challenge.
 Working in alliance with corporate, not-for-profit, and education partners, CIGHT seeks not merely to develop, but bring to market comprehensive, context-appropriate healthcare solutions that integrate seamlessly with the lives of patients and medical practitioners in the developing world.